My Ideal LiteSpeed Cache Settings for WordPress Websites

 Page Optimization

 The Page Optimization section was the most challenging to set up, and it stressed me out.
-I also waited to write this section last so I could explain these settings as effectively as possible.
+I even waited to write this section last so I could explain these settings as effectively as possible.
+Despite the difficulty, this section of the LiteSpeed Cache plugin has helped me achieve the positive performance results my website receives, regardless of which page builder I use.

 Nine times out of ten, your website is not set up the same as mine.
-For example, even if you are using Elementor Pro, you’re probably using a WordPress child theme instead of Hello Elementor (which I recommend).
-Also, you may use Elementor page builder for some of your pages and the default Gutenberg page builder for others.
-Finally, you may be using Cloudflare CDN (which is fine, don’t worry).
-My ideal settings below are meant to be a baseline guide for you to work with as you discover your website’s perfect settings.
+For example, you could use either Elementor Pro with the Hello Elementor theme or Kadence WP with all its settings for its theme and all its Gutenberg blocks.
+My ideal page optimization settings below are meant to be a baseline guide for you to work with as you discover your website’s best settings.

 I recommend creating a staged version of your website before testing these settings.
 Extensive testing will be required to determine which settings are best to achieve performance results similar to mine for your website.
 A staging site ensures you can do all your desired testing without impacting visitors’ experience.